Ent-kaurene synthase

 This enzyme belongs to the family of lyases, specifically those carbon-oxygen lyases acting on phosphates.
 The systematic name of this enzyme class is ent-copalyl-diphosphate diphosphate-lyase (cyclizing, ent-kaurene-forming).
 Other names in common use include ent-kaurene synthase B, ent-kaurene synthetase B, ent-copalyl-diphosphate diphosphate-lyase, and (cyclizing).
 This enzyme participates in diterpenoid biosynthesis.

 In Stevia

 In Stevia spp., ent-kaurene synthase is a required part of the biosynthesis of steviol.
 Hajihashemi et al., 2013 find that it is involved in the drought stress response and – because it mimics drought stress – paclobutrazol toxicity.
-Both inhbit transcription of steviol glycoside synthesis genes including ent-kaurene synthase.
+Both inhibit transcription of steviol glycoside synthesis genes including ent-kaurene synthase.
 This is believed to reduce steviol content in the final plant product.